lookit/lookit-docs/docs/source/community-study-approval-process.rst

 strongly encouraged to polish their studies as much as possible before submitting - please don’t use us as a proofreading service!

+.. admonition:: Outcomes of Lookit review

+   In general, although we technically reserve the right not to host work at our discretion, the outcomes of the Lookit admin review process are "accept" and "revise and resubmit."
+We'll work with you to get your study ready to go.

+   In rare cases, a study may be fine to run on Lookit, but in the judgment of Lookit admin staff, not a good idea to advertise publicly via Lookit.
+(E.g., a study that is ethically designed, but stands an unusual chance of putting parents off coming back for other studies.)
+In this case a "partial approval" - to collect data, but not make discoverable - may be the final outcome.
+We consult with working group members before making such a decision to ensure it reflects community norms, and will devise a more formal process and expanded guidelines if this occurs more often.

 Reapproval after changes
 ======================================